2004 Record: 7-5, 5-3 Big 12

 At the WLB position, seniors Lee Foliaki and Renuel Greene will split time as it stands right now.
 Both played extensively in 2004, and excelled.
 Foliaki had 63 tackles, 4.5 tackles for loss, and 3 sacks last season.
 A JUCO transfer, Foliaki came in and immediately made an impact.
 Greene had 24 tackles, 2.5 tackles for loss, 1 sacks, and 1 fumble recovery last season.
 He was slowed by injury during the spring, but should be ready to go during two-a-days.
 Greene and Foliaki are backed up by Nathan Haile.

 At RCB, A&M returns redshirt sophomore Broderick Newton, who had 24 tackles, 2.5 tackles for loss, 4 passes broken up, and 1 forced fumble in 2004.
-Ronald "Ray-Ray" Jones and Trey Brooks provide
+Ronald "Ray-Ray" Jones and Trey Brooks provide depth.

 At LCB, Erik Mayes started in 2004, racking up 69 tackles, 3 tackles for loss, and 1 interception.
 Mayes was passed in the spring by redshirt freshman Danny Gorrer, a 6'0, 175 lb cover corner.
 Gorrer is a shutdown corner who locked down his side of the field during the Spring Game.
 Mayes will back up Gorrer in 2005.